-The Dickinson ISD Food and Nutrition Services (FNS) department is pleased to announce this school year all students will be eating breakfast for free.
+The Dickinson ISD Food and Nutrition department is pleased to announce this school year all students will be eating breakfast and lunch meals for free.
+The United States Department of Agriculture (USDA) issued guidance that allows schools to offer meals at no cost for the 2021-2022 school year.